 The Course Catalog ("Vorlesungsverzeichnis") shows which courses are offered in a given semester.
-You can find the Course Catalog online in HisinOne.
-Just go to 'studies offered' and 'show university course catalog'.
-Then select "Faculty of Engineering", 'Master of Science', "Informatik, PO 2011".
+You will find it in HisinOne under 'studies offered', 'show university course catalog'.
+Then select 'Faculty of Engineering', 'Master of Science', 'Embedded Systems Engineering PO 2012', 'Mandatory Modules', and 'Specialization Modules in Computer Science'.